GovTechSG/oobee-desktop/README.md

-# Oobee Desktop
+# Oobee

-Oobee Desktop (formerly known as Purple A11y) is a desktop frontend for [Oobee](https://github.com/GovTechSG/oobee) an accessibility site scanner - a customisable, automated web accessibility testing tool that allows software development teams to find and fix accessibility problems to improve persons with disabilities (PWDs) access to digital services.
-The official application can only be downloaded at [https://go.gov.sg/get-purplea11y](https://go.gov.sg/get-purplea11y).
+Oobee (formerly known as Purple A11y) is an accessibility site scanner - a customisable, automated web accessibility testing tool that allows software development teams to find and fix accessibility problems to improve persons with disabilities (PWDs) access to digital services.
+The official application can only be downloaded at [https://go.gov.sg/oobee](https://go.gov.sg/oobee).
 We recommend that you download the software only from the official link, as other sources and/or third party links may pose risks and/or compromise your system.

+For software engineers who wish to run Oobee as a command line, please refer to [Oobee (CLI)](https://github.com/GovTechSG/oobee) instead.

 <img alt="Oobee Desktop main screen" src="https://github.com/user-attachments/assets/3992115c-d237-4d66-b247-a541a2a49f9e">